heard-and-understood/SOMtimeS/README.md

 SOMEtimeS is an unsupervised machine learning algorithm that uses dynamic time warping and self-organized maps to discover and intuitively display patterns among complex communication features that happen over the course of conversation.

+Libraries Imported:

+* numpy: For numerical operations.
+* matplotlib.pyplot: For plotting (though not used in the code shown).
+* csv and random: Handle CSV files and randomness.
+* defaultdict, multiprocessing, time: For organizing data, parallel processing, and timing.
+* joblib.Parallel: To parallelize tasks.
+* dtaidistance.dtw: For computing Dynamic Time Warping (DTW), which measures similarity between time series.
+* tslearn.metrics: For time series metrics.
+* scipy.spatial.distance.cdist: To compute pairwise distances.
+* copy: For deep copying of objects.
+* sklearn.cluster: Clustering algorithms like KMeans, Agglomerative Clustering, and Spectral Clustering.

 ## Install
 somtime is available on PyPI